Factbox: International reaction to arrest of Reuters reporters in Myanmar

 The reporters were arrested on Dec.
 12 after being invited to meet police officials on the outskirts of Yangon.
-They had worked on stories about a military crackdown in Rakhine state, scene of more than 600,000 Rohingya Muslims fleeing to Bangladesh since late August.
+They had worked on stories about a military crackdown in Rakhine state, scene of around 650,000 Rohingya Muslims fleeing to Bangladesh since late August.

 Myanmar’s Ministry of Information has said the reporters “illegally acquired information with the intention to share it with foreign media,” and released a photo of them in handcuffs.